Paris Lee: Professional career

-Antwerp Giants (Belgium)
+Antwerp Giants (2017–2019)

 Following the close of his college career, Lee signed with the Antwerp Giants of the Belgian League.
-After averaging 13.8 points per game in four games of the Basketball Champions League’s Qualification Round, Lee signed a contract extension until 2020.
+After averaging 13.8 points per game in four games of the Basketball Champions League's Qualification Round, Lee signed a contract extension until 2020.

 In the 2018–19 season, Lee played in the Basketball Champions League (BCL) with Antwerp.
 With Lee as starting point guard, Antwerp had a successful run to the Final Four which was hosted by Antwerp.
 The team ended in third place after defeating Brose Bamberg in the third place game.
 Lee was named to the All-Champions League Second Team.
 In the domestic Pro Basketball League, Lee was given the Most Valuable Player award.

-Bamberg (Germany)
+Bamberg (2019–2020)

 On June 29, 2019, Lee signed a two-year contract with Brose Bamberg of the German Basketball Bundesliga.
 He followed his Antwerp coach Roel Moors, who signed with Bamberg earlier.
 Lee averaged 8.4 points and 5.8 assists per game.
 He was released by the team on July 15, 2020.

-Orléans Loiret Basket (France)
+Orléans Loiret Basket (2020–2021)

 On July 15, 2020, he has signed with Orléans Loiret Basket of the French Jeep Elite.

-AS Monaco (France)
+AS Monaco (2021–2022)

 On July 14, 2021, Lee signed a one-year deal with AS Monaco of the French LNB Pro A and the EuroLeague.

-Panathinaikos (Greece)
+Panathinaikos (2022–2023)

 On July 1, 2022, Lee signed a two-year (1+1) contract with Panathinaikos of the Greek Basket League and the EuroLeague.
 He started the season off well, by being a vital player for the team.
 On January 13, 2023, he scored 21 points in a 88–86 win over Maccabi Tel Aviv at home court OAKA.
 In 33 EuroLeague games (17 starts), he averaged 11.2 points, 1.8 rebounds, 3.8 assists, 1.4 steals and 2 turnovers, playing around 27 minutes per contest.
 Additionally, in 32 domestic league matches, he averaged 11 points, 2 rebounds, 4.3 assists, 1.9 steals and 2.1 turnovers, playing around 26 minutes per contest.
 On June 30, 2023, Panathinaikos opted out of their mutual contract and Lee officially became a free agent.

-ASVEL (France)
+ASVEL (2023–2025)

 On July 19, 2023, Paris signed a two-year contract with ASVEL.

-UNICS (Kazan, Russia)
+UNICS (2025–present)

 In July 2025, Paris signed a contract with the Russian club Unics.